 Michael W. Waters is founding pastor of Joy Tabernacle African Methodist Episcopal (A.M.E.)
 Church in Dallas, Texas.
 As pastor, professor, award-winning author, activist, and social commentator, Waters’ words of hope and empowerment inspire national and international audiences.

 Featured in Ebony Magazine among America’s emerging leaders, he has appeared on ABC Nightline, BBC Newsnight, CBS This Morning, C-SPAN, Last Week Tonight with John Oliver, MSNBC, National Public Radio, The NBC Nightly News, PBS Newshour, and VICE on HBO.
 He has also been featured or mentioned in The Associated Press, The Christian Century, Epitome Magazine, Faith and Leadership, GQ Magazine, The Huffington Post, Publishers Weekly, Sojourners Magazine and The Washington Post among other media outlets.
 Waters earned his bachelor’s, master’s, and doctoral degrees with honors from Southern Methodist University in Dallas, Texas.

-A sought-after speaker, Waters has addressed such august assemblies as American Airlines, the Duke Divinity School at Duke University, the United States House of Representatives and the World Methodist Conference.
-Waters is the author of the national award-winning book Freestyle: Reflections on Faith, Family, Justice, and Pop Culture (Upper Room Books, 2014) and the author of the critically-acclaimed Stakes Is High: Race, Faith, and Hope for America (Chalice Press, 2017), reviewed as one of the top new titles on race in America.
+A sought after-speaker, Waters has addressed such august assemblies as American Airlines, the Duke Divinity School to Duke University, the United States House of Representatives and the World Methodist Conference.
+Waters is the author of the national award-winning books Freestyle: Reflections on Faith, Family, Justice, and Pop Culture (Upper Room Books, 2014) and Stakes Is High: Race, Faith, and Hope for America (Chalice Press, 2017), winner of the 2018 Wilbur Award in Non-fiction.
 His forthcoming book For Beautiful Black Boys Who Believe in a Better World will be released in 2019 by Flyaway Books in Partnership with the Muhammad Ali Center in Louisville, Kentucky.

 Waters is a recipient of The White House’s Presidential Youth Service Award, the B’nai B’rith’s Harold M. Kaufman Memorial Award in Social Ethics, and the William K. McElvaney Award in Peace and Justice.
 He is also the recipient of Southern Methodist University’s Distinguished Alumni Emerging Leader Award, the University’s highest honor.